hermonochy/QuizMaster/README.md

 ##### Then Either:

-Run the included script `./setup.sh` (Linux) or `setup.bat` script for Windows (known issues with msys2 python conflict, only worry about this if you are C++ dev).
+Run the included script `./setup.sh` (Linux) or `setup.bat` script for Windows (known issues with msys2 python conflict, only worry about this if you are a C++ developer).
 These scripts may take some time to complete.

 ##### Or: (Advanced, Ubuntu/Debian only):